gcross/LogicGrowsOnTrees/TUTORIAL.md

     This adapter provides parallelism by spawning multiple threads; the number of workers can be changed arbitrarily at runtime (though you need to make sure that the number of capabilities is also high enough for all of them to run in parallel).
-This back-end can be a bit slower than the others because it is the only one that requires the threaded runtime, which adds additional overhead.
+This back-end is the only one that requires the threaded runtime, which adds additional overhead.

 * Processes